-There is no difficulty with an employee of the Archivist beginning to review the Presidential records of this Administration with a view to their organization for inclusion in ADIMISTRATIVELY SENSITIVE - not to be readed with authority of the Counsel to the President the library.
+There is no difficulty with an employee of the Archivist beginning to review the Presidential records of this Administration with a view to their organization for inclusion in the library.
 The Archivist is an Executive branch employee subject to Presidential removal, see 44 U.S.C. § 2103(a), and his activities are subject to Executive direction and control.